BG ROSS M63.jpg

 Following his time at the 101st Airborne, he transitioned to 2d Battalion, 75th Ranger Regiment and served as an Assistant S4, a Ranger Rifle Platoon Leader, a Company Executive Officer, and a Company Commander.

-Upon completion of the Maneuver Captain’s Career Course in 2006, Colonel Ross was assigned to 1st Brigade 25th Infantry Division (Stryker) which was subsequently reflagged to 2d Stryker Cavalry Regiment and moved to Vilseck, Germany.
+Upon completion of the Maneuver Captain’s Career Course in 2006, BG Ross was assigned to 1st Brigade 25th Infantry Division (Stryker) which was subsequently reflagged to 2d Stryker Cavalry Regiment and moved to Vilseck, Germany.
 While assigned to 2d Cavalry Regiment, Colonel Ross served as a Brigade Assistant Operations Officer, a Rifle Company Commander, and a Headquarters Company Commander.